joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 #### Review Backups

-[Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-overview?WT.mc_id=AZ-MVP-5004796 "Azure Backup") is simple because it’s built into the platform.
+[Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-overview?WT.mc_id=AZ-MVP-5004796 "Azure Backup"){:target="_blank"} is simple because it’s built into the platform.
 It has one-click backup support for SQL databases and virtual machines running in Azure.

 Azure Backup is cost-effective and less complex than other cloud backup solutions while keeping your data safe from ransomware and human errors.
 Sometimes there will be workloads backed up to migrate, test, or clone, and you no longer need to retain the data.

 > Note: This can be a tricky one as you will need to talk to product owners to confirm the workloads were just Dev/Test workloads, and not required, there may be legal implications for keeping workloads in the backup.
 But if someone stood up something to play with, particularly in a Sandbox or Development subscription there may not be a reason to keep it around.

-Log in to the Azure Portal and navigate the [Recovery Services Vault](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.RecoveryServices%2Fvaults "Azure Portal - Recovery Services") page.
+Log in to the Azure Portal and navigate the [Recovery Services Vault](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.RecoveryServices%2Fvaults "Azure Portal - Recovery Services"){:target="_blank"} page.
 Navigate to each one and click on:

 Backup: